 MVD surgery is performed in several stages.
 First, the patient is put to sleep with general anesthesia.
 While lying on their side, the head is put into a position which keeps it still.
 A small area behind the ear is prepped for a skin incision.

 A craniectomy is then performed.
 This entails a three-inch incision to access the occipital bone.
 A one-inch opening is made in that bone with a drill.
 The bone is removed, after which the brain covering (dura) is opened to provide access to the brain to view the problematic structure, usually the trigeminal nerve.

-With MVD, the surgeon drills a small hole in the skull to expose the trigeminal nerve.
-Blood vessels that come in contact with the nerve are either removed (veins) or directed away (arteries).
-With the latter, a tiny sponge-like material is then inserted between the nerve and artery to prevent the blood vessel from returning to its normal position.
+An operating microscope is then used to visualize blood vessels that come in contact with the nerve.
+These vessels are either removed (veins) or disected away (arteries) from the nerve.
+With the latter, a tiny sponge-like material is inserted between the nerve and artery to prevent the blood vessel from returning to its normal position.